North China Getaway

-Day 5 - Xi'an Welcome to Xi’an – the capital of Shaanxi Province and the largest city in northwest China.
+5 - Xi Welcome to Xi'an - the capital of Shaanxi Province and the largest city in northwest China.
 Head to the hotel to freshen up and then head on a leader-led walking tour, uncovering what was once the start of the ancient trading route known as the Silk Road.
 Your leader will introduce you to the Muslim Quarter, which features narrow streets of quaint shops, lively food markets, and the life of Chinese Muslims.
 You can choose to visit the Bell Tower, which according to legend was built to restrain dragons that were causing earthquakes, or the Drum Tower, which is full of instruments once used to mark time and warn the population in emergencies after the walking tour.
-Another option is to explore the 13-kilometre-long City Walls and attached Gates and you can rent a bike on top and cycle the whole circle of the City Wall.
-Xi’an’s Silk Road history means it has an exciting mixture of cultures, especially found in its food options – Muslim dishes are a specialty here.
+Another option is to explore the 13-kilometre-long City Walls and attached Gates where you can rent a bike on top and cycle the whole circle of the City Wall.
+Xi'an's Silk Road history means it has an exciting mixture of cultures, especially found in its food options - Muslim dishes are a specialty here.
 In the evening, perhaps visit the night markets and try local specialties such as pao mo (lamb broth that you break flat bread into), hand pulled noodles, hotpot or barbecue.

-Day 6 - Xi'an – Overnight Train Make the 2-hour journey by public transport to the acclaimed Terracotta Warriors.
+6 - Xi Make the 2-hour journey by public transport to the acclaimed Terracotta Warriors.
 Spend a few hours at this incredible archaeological find, buried for 2000 years before being discovered in 1974 by farmers digging a well.
 These clay statues of soldiers, horses and chariots were commissioned by the Emperor Qin Shi Huang as part of his mausoleum after he ascended to the throne in 264 BC.
 Three main pits are open for viewing, where just under 2000 of the total 6000 warriors - each an individual with a different costume, height, and even facial expression - are on display.
 Later, return to Xi'an and board your second overnight train bound for Shanghai (approximately 16 hours).